 Billie Eilish has reportedly had her house blurred from Google Street View after she was granted a temporary restraining order against a man who allegedly showed up at her Los Angeles home... seven times in one week!
 Like everything in life, extremes are bad.
 And this is not the first time it happened.
 We know fans want to be close to their idols, but this sounds a bit extreme don't you think?
+Watch the video below!

 She added that the man was exhibiting "erratic" behavior, and despite leaving at the request of security, he returned hours later and lay down behind a wall, attempting to camp there overnight.
 Talk about stalker mode!

 According to the Sun, stars like Paul McCartney, Lily Allen, and Jimmy Page have requested to have their homes blurred from the search engine in the past.

 "If a person sees that their face or license plate requires additional blurring, or if they would like us to blur their entire house, car, or body, they can submit a request using the 'Report a problem' tool."